timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-28
+# Objectives for Today 2021-04-29

-- Prototyping and exploring an idea on Telemetry Buddy before getting too far in.
-- Making progress!
+- Create a set of default corner points for Lime Rock using the three methods.
+- Calculate min, max and average speed through the track highlight area.
+- Setup a versioning system for saving/loading Race Session data.

 **Purpose**